memozac-gbz/car-dealership/README.md

 <img src="images/top_10_models_by_price_in_2021.png" width="100%">

 **Dig deeper into the models database**: There's a lot of work to be done in the car models database.
 Car model is the most important feature of the car.
 Having a more complete database with more models and more information about them would increase the chances of predicting a car's price.
+The 50 most popular models where used for this analysis due to performance limitations.
+Adding them all to the prediction database would be a good next step.